 Anime and Manga

-In The Devil is a Part-Timer!, the Devil King and his assistant flee the hero Emilia Justina by jumping through a portal to Earth.
+In The Devil is a Part-Timer!, the Demon King and The Dragon flee the hero Emilia Justina by jumping through a portal to Earth.
 Upon arrival, the lack of ambient magic makes them lose their powers.
-The Devil King is forced to get a job at MgRonald.
+Guess who ends up working at MgRonald?

 The devil takes the form of an emaciated, impoverished down-on-his-luck country gentleman in The Brothers Karamazov.
 He also seems pretty resigned to be being blamed for all of mankind's ills.
 Not suave or sophisticated at all, but still capable of causing the occasional Heroic BSOD.